drubinstein/pokerl/content/docs/chapter-2/env-setup.md

 * **Scripted:** Meaning the environment performs certain actions for the agent.
 * **Emergent:** Allowing the agent to discover its own strategies.

-Ideally, no scripted behavior would be needed.
-However, we needed scripts.
+We really wanted to beat the game without any scripts.
+However, a few sections require human intuition not directly learnable from the game, e.g., reading the name of an HM and knowing immediately what it does.
 We aimed to only script behaviors that require human intuition or tasks that are not really a core part of Pokémon.
+Some of these scripts (especially ones related to `SURF` and `Pokéflute`) can probably be removed by running more ablations and better tuning reward weights and hyperparameters.
 These included:

 * Item management - the environment will toss all non-key items if the player's bag is full.
-* Money management - the agent will have infinite money.
+* Money management - the environment provides infinite money.
+* Teaching `STRENGTH`
 * Solving puzzles that require `STRENGTH`.
+* Teaching `SURF` and using `SURF` outside of battle.
+* Automatically using Pokéflute.
 * Blocking the Indigo Plateau exit at the end of the game.
 * Using `FLASH`.

 We additionally used scripts to ease development.
 These scripts have since been removed.

-* Teaching HMs.
+* Teaching `CUT`.
-* Automatically using HMs outside of battle.
+* Automatically using `CUT` outside of battle.
-* Automatically Pokéflute.
 * Maxing the Pokémon’s stats.
 * Automatic insertion of drinks into the player's bag if the player *entered* Celadon Mart.
 * Automating elevator usage.
 If an agent entered an elevator, the elevator would go to the next floor modulo number of floors.
-* Disabling wild battles to simplify dungeons.
+* Disabling wild battles.

-## Playing the Environment
+## The Environment

 The Python library [Gymnasium](https://gymnasium.farama.org/) provides a fairly straightforward API for defining an environment.
 The environment can be simplified into two functions: `Step` and `Reset`